Kruse v Johnson: Facts

-Kent County Council made a bylaw, under authority of the Local Government Act 1888 section 16, that nobody, after being requested to stop by a constable, could play music or sing within 50 yards of a dwelling house in an public place or highway.
+Kent County Council made a bylaw, under authority of the Local Government Act 1888 section 16, that nobody, after being requested to stop by a constable, could play music or sing within 50 yards of a dwelling house in a public place or highway.
 The claimant had been singing a hymn within 50 yards of a dwelling house, and had refused to stop after a constable had told him to do so.
 He was given a penalty, and sought judicial review to declare that the bylaw was void.

 Judgment

 Lord Russell CJ, giving the court's leading judgment, held the bylaw was valid on the ground that it was not unreasonable, because it did not have a discriminatory impact on the population.
 He said the following.